-- (i) while being educated and cared for by an OSHC Service or - (ii) following an incident while being educated and cared for by an OSHC Service.

-(b) Any incident involving serious injury or trauma to, or illness of, a child while being educated and cared for by an OSHC Service, which:

-(i) a reasonable person would consider required urgent medical attention from a registered medical practitioner or

-(ii) for which the child attended, or ought reasonably to have attended, a hospital.
-For example: whooping cough, broken limb and anaphylaxis reaction

-(c) Any incident or emergency where the attendance of emergency services at the OSHC Service premises was sought, or ought reasonably to have been sought (eg: severe asthma attack, seizure or anaphylaxis)(d) Any circumstance where a child being educated and cared for by an OSHC Service contravenes these regulations or

-(i) appears to be missing or cannot be accounted for or

-(ii) appears to have been taken or removed from the OSHC Service premises in a manner that

-(iii) is mistakenly locked in or locked out of the OSHC Service premises or any part of the premises.
+- a) The death of a child: - (i) while being educated and cared for by an OSHC Service or - (ii) following an incident while being educated and cared for by an OSHC Service. - (b) Any incident involving serious injury or trauma to, or illness of, a child while being educated and cared for by an OSHC Service, which: - (i) a reasonable person would consider required urgent medical attention from a registered medical practitioner or - (ii) for which the child attended, or ought reasonably to have attended, a hospital.
+For example: whooping cough, broken limb and anaphylaxis reaction - (c) Any incident or emergency where the attendance of emergency services at the OSHC Service premises was sought, or ought reasonably to have been sought (eg: severe asthma attack, seizure or anaphylaxis) - (d) Any circumstance where a child being educated and cared for by an OSHC Service - (i) appears to be missing or cannot be accounted for or - (ii) appears to have been taken or removed from the OSHC Service premises in a manner that contravenes these regulations or - (iii) is mistakenly locked in or locked out of the OSHC Service premises or any part of the premises.